 - How much can they spend on their marketing?

-Before launching your new business venture, make sure you have a good understanding of the industry such as the trends, current state of the market, and the recent news, as well as an understanding of the potential competitors.
+Before launching your startup, do ensure that you have a good understanding of the industry: the trends, current state of the market, and the recent news, as well as an understanding of the potential competitors.

-Knowing your competitors inside out is invaluable.
+Knowing your competitors inside out is invaluable while starting a startup.
 It gives you insights into how you can position your brand so that you can stand out and succeed.

-When launching a new product, it’s tempting to look at other products or competitors to see what’s working or what isn’t working for them.
-Startup founders typically have their own biases on what channels might be effective and which might not be, causing them to completely overlook a channel that might have a lot of potentials.
+When launching a new product, it’s tempting to look at other products or competitors to see what’s working or what isn’t for them.
+Startup founders typically have their own biases in relation to what channels might be effective and which might not be, causing the startup to completely overlook a channel that might have a lot of potentials.

-Fundraising is a feasible option if you are starting a startup but are on limited funds and require assistance from venture capitalists.
+Fundraising is a feasible option if you are starting a startup, but have limited funds and require assistance from venture capitalists.
 Investors will help you grow your business by sharing the equity.
 But there is a chance that they will take your startup in a direction you don’t agree with.

 While making the decision, you have to be smart and understand the differences in both the approaches as your decision will have a big impact on your startup’s growth.

-As a startup, don’t be scared of failure.
+As an entrepreneur, don’t be scared of failure.
+There is no harm in asking ‘How to Start a Startup’ even if you have an established business.
+Feel free to explore new markets.
 It’s better to try and fail rather than not trying at all.
 Many successful entrepreneurs have failed and that’s how they came across the recipe for success.